Windows LNK Forensic Analysis

 • LinkInfoFlags (Offset 0x08) --> Four-byte (32-bit) flags that specify whether the VolumeID, LocalBasePath, LocalBasePathUnicode, and CommonNetworkRelativeLink fields are present in this structure

-• The value of 0x1 in our sample LNK file (i.e. only first bit [bit A] is set) means that the VolumeID and LocalBasePath fields are present, and their locations are specified by the values of the VolumeIDOffset and LocalBasePathOffset fields respectively.
+• The value of 0x01000000 in our sample LNK file (i.e., only the first bit [bit A] is set) means that the VolumeID and LocalBasePath fields are present, and their locations are specified by the values of the VolumeIDOffset and LocalBasePathOffset fields, respectively.

 • LocalBasePathOffset (Offset 0x10) --> This is a 4-byte (32-bit), unsigned integer that specifies the location of the LocalBasePath field (i.e. offset to the base path of the target file).
 If the VolumeIDAndLocalBasePath flag is set, this value is an offset, in bytes, from the start of the LinkInfo structure; otherwise, this value MUST be zero.
 In our sample file, this field is present, and has a value of 0x2D (45 in decimal).
 It means the local path starts at offset 0x2D (or 45 in decimal) from the start of the LinkInfo structure.